 When can I make an appointment?

 You can always call during office hours to make an appointment.
-We also have an appointments request feature you can use on our online patient portal.
+For existing patients, we also have an appointment request feature on our online patient portal.
 Please be courteous to call us 24 hours in advance if you are unable to keep your appointment.
-Failure to keep a scheduled appointment without giving us prior notice is called a no-show and you will be charged a 25.00 no-show fee.
-Repeated no-shows may result in being discharged from the practice.
+Failure to keep a scheduled appointment without giving us prior notice is called a no-show and you will be charged a $25.00 no-show fee.
+We cannot tolerate repeated no-shows and patients who can't keep appointments will be discharged from the practice.

 How can I get my Prescription refilled?